 When I first got to China, I didn’t know how to greet people.
-I wanted to just say “good morning” in Chinese to my co-workers at Groupon (then called Gaopeng), and didn’t know how!
+I wanted to just say “good morning” in Chinese to my co-workers, and didn’t know how!

-Saying “Good evening” in Chinese was a more rare necessity, but an important one when I was meeting clients.
+Saying “Good evening” in Chinese was a rarer necessity, but an important one when I was meeting clients.

 The Swiss-Army Knife of Ni Hao (你好, nǐ hǎo)